Neethu-Muthu/ASSET-MANAGEMENT-APPLICATION/README.md

 ## Overview

 Welcome to the IT Asset Management Application project!
 This initiative aims to revolutionize how organizations manage their IT assets, from computers and devices to software licenses and beyond.
-Our goal is to create a powerful yet intuitive tool that simplifies asset tracking, enhances resource management, and boosts overall operational efficiency.
+The goal is to create a powerful yet intuitive tool that simplifies asset tracking, enhances resource management, and boosts overall operational efficiency.

 ## Current Status

-As of now, we're actively developing the application.
-We've completed the frontend, focusing on crafting a user-friendly interface using HTML, CSS (with Tailwind CSS for styling), and JavaScript.
+As of now, I'm actively developing the application.
+I've completed the frontend, focusing on crafting a user-friendly interface using HTML and CSS (with Tailwind CSS for styling).
 This frontend allows users to view existing assets, add new ones, and manage basic asset details effortlessly.

 ## Planned Features